 The perks are unbelievable.
-All-expense-paid international trips, bonuses, provident fund, HMO, life insurance, yearly conferences like the Million Dollar Round Table, not to mention the monthly and quarterly promotions the company offers to motivate its financial advisors.
+All-expense-paid international trips, bonuses, provident fund, HMO, life insurance, and yearly conferences like the Million Dollar Round Table, not to mention the monthly and quarterly promotions the company offers to motivate its financial advisors.

 What’s the hardest part of being an advisor?

 The hardest part is convincing Filipinos about the need to have a life insurance policy.
 As a financial advisor, I learned that it’s not the priority of most Filipino families.
-When someone in the family is hit hard with critical illness or death, that’s the time they feel the financial burden.
+When someone in the family is hit hard with a critical illness or death, that's the time they feel the financial burden.

 What’s your proudest accomplishment as an FWD Financial Advisor?